Nature's Gift Dog Food Review -

 This is a supermarket food, so the price is fairly reasonable.
 However, we find the packages are very small, especially if you’re trying to feed a large dog or several pups at once.

-For example, most of their kibble is only available in bags up to 2.5 kg, with some recipes coming at 5kg.
+For example, most of their kibble is only available in bags up to 2.5 kg, with some recipes coming in 5 kg bags.
 This is enough for a small dog, but you’ll have to buy several bags at once to feed a larger one.
 If you look for the brand online, you might be able to find some bundle deals to save even more.

 Nature’s Gift Puppy Dog Food